AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/aem-home.md

 ![AEM Home page](/help/implementing/cloud-manager/assets/aem-home-author-environments.png)

 Serving as the central hub for Adobe Experience Manager, the AEM Home page expands to feature additional widgets and actions tailored to each user role.
-Fully customizable, the page lets you choose the optimal layout for their screen.
+Fully customizable, the page lets you choose the optimal layout for your screen.
 Widgets can be filtered so that only selected ones appear on the main page, ensuring a personalized experience.

 ![AEM Home page](/help/implementing/cloud-manager/assets/aem-home-custom.png)